NordicHPC/slurm2sql/README.rst

 Development and maintenance
 ---------------------------

-This could be considered functional alpha right or almost beta now.
+This could be considered beta right now, but it works and is in use by people.
+There are many different variations of Slurm, if it doesn't work for you, send an issue or pull request to help us make it more general - development is only done in response to feedback.

 Release process::